 Click on ‘Got it’ to clear this message.

-Another way to check your faq schema is by putting your post URL through Google’s rich result test tool.
+Another way to check your faq schema is by using Google’s rich result test tool.

-Paste your post URL into the box and then select the ‘Test URL’ link.
+Paste your post URL into the box and select the ‘Test URL’ link.

 There is a short delay while your post is analyzed.